Caltongate: Development timeline

-The project was taken over by Artisan Real Estate Investors in 2009, and went through a series of adaptations and was only narrowly voted through by the council on the 29th January 2014 on an 8:6 split.
+The project was taken over by Artisan Real Estate Investors in 2009, and went through a series of adaptations and was only narrowly voted through by the council on 29 January 2014 on an 8:6 split.
 The proposal diverted from its original form, offering 40% less housing and the intended larger commercial buildings had been 'broken up into more intimate individual units, improving the overall look and feel of the area'.
 By 2014 it had been reduced from a £300 million to a £150 million plan.
 At this point, the project was rebranded from 'Caltongate' to 'New Waverley'.

 The construction of 'New Waverley' began in late 2014.
 The Waverley arches under Jeffrey Street started to host businesses in early 2016.
 Arches Artisan Real Estate Investors were legally entitled to demolish the listed buildings Sailors' Ark and Canongate Venture, but they were instead into hotels, with the former opened by Adagio city in 2016 and the latter by BrewDog in 2021.
 This is indicative of the efforts of the heritage campaigners.
 The UK Government Hub 'Queen Elizabeth House' opened in Spring 2020.
 The Queensberry Apartment complex was completed in 2021 and can be found on the east side of the Caltongate development, hosting 66 new homes, mews houses and maisonettes, along with first-class retail and commercial space.

 As of December 2023, there is still an empty building site where there was supposed to be a residential building.
 Rather than matching the original plans of 87 residential units, there have been plans set forward by Vita Group to build new purpose-built student accommodation made up of shared flats for 65 individuals as well as 224 studio bedrooms.
 Additionally, there have been 3 affordable housing units allocated as well as 277 sqm of ground floor space for a commercial or community unit.